 Professional or vocational qualifications can help you to develop the skills you need to work in a specific industry or job, and having one is an essential requirement for some roles

 What is a professional qualification?

-Countless careers demand you possess a professional qualification.
-For example, it's impossible to become a qualified solicitor without taking a Legal Practice Course (LPC).
-Alternatively, you may wish to study a professional qualification simply to achieve a higher level of competence in your field and improve your chances of reaching the top.
+Many careers demand that you possess a professional qualification.
+For example, to become a qualified solicitor your must take a Legal Practice Course (LPC).
+In other cases, professional qualifications are not essential, but they allow you to achieve greater competence in your field and improve your prospects for progression.
+Search for professional courses.

 Most industries offer some form of professional qualification.
-There are hundreds of awarding professional bodies in the UK, each accrediting numerous courses at locations nationwide.
-These include:
+There are lots of professional bodies in the UK that accredit courses, for example:

 - Association of Chartered Certified Accountants (ACCA)